biesbjerg/ngx-translate-extract/README.md

   ngx-translate-extract -i './src/**/*.{ts,tsx,html}' -o strings.json     Extract from ts, tsx and html ngx-translate-extract -i './src/**/!(*.spec).{ts,html}' -o              Extract from ts, html, excluding files with ".spec" strings.json

+## Note for GetText users

+Please pay attention of which version of `gettext-parser` you actually use in your project.
+For instance, `gettext-parser:1.2.2` does not support HTML tags in translation keys.